 What Is 'Personal Information (PI)' Under PIPEDA?

 According to PIPEDA, personal information (PI) is information about an identifiable individual, which comprises any factual or subjective information.
-Personal information can the following:
+Personal information can be the following:

 What are the Guiding Principles of PIPEDA?